arkadeycns/De-Nile-Dreamers/README.md

 ## Solution Methods

-### 1. Gradient Boosting Techniques
+### 1. Predictive models on numerical data
-In the first approach, we explore the use of **Gradient Boosting algorithms** to predict semantic similarity.
+In the first approach, we explore the use of **Binary Classification Algorithms** to predict semantic similarity.
 These models rely on features extracted from vector embeddings of the input texts.
-The features are designed to capture various semantic aspects of the texts, and the Gradient Boosting model leverages these features to make accurate similarity predictions.
+The features are designed to capture various semantic aspects of the texts, and the model leverages these features to make accurate similarity predictions.

 #### Key Steps:
-- **Feature Engineering**: We extract a variety of features from the vector embeddings, such as cosine similarity, NER, numerical NER and sentence structure metrics.
+- **Feature Engineering**: We extract a variety of features like  NER, numerical NER and sentence structure metrics.
+We also extract features from the vector embeddings, such as cosine similarity, manhattan distance.
-- **Model Training**: A gradient boosting algorithm (e.g., XGBoost, LightGBM) is trained on these features to predict the similarity score between sentence pairs.
+- **Model Training**: Logistic Regression, SVM, XGBoost, LightGBM, etc. are trained on these features to predict the similarity score between sentence pairs.
-- **Model Evaluation**: We evaluate the model using standard STS evaluation metrics.
+- **Model Evaluation**: We evaluate the model using standard accuracy metrics.

 ### 2. Pretrained Sentence Transformer Models
 For the second approach, we leverage **Pretrained Sentence Transformers** to directly generate embeddings for sentence pairs.
-These models, like BERT and its variants, have been pretrained on vast corpora and fine-tuned on STS tasks to capture semantic relationships between text pairs more effectively.
+These models, like MiniLM and its variants, have been pretrained on vast corpora and fine-tuned on STS tasks to capture semantic relationships between text pairs more effectively.

 #### Key Steps:
 - **Sentence Embedding Generation**: We use a pretrained transformer model (`sentence-transformers/paraphrase-MiniLM-L6-v2`) to generate embeddings for the input sentences.